 A map of submitters is included as Attachment 3.
-The concerns raised are discussed further in the comments section of this Report.
+The concerns raised are discussed further in the comments section of Report CJ227-12/14.

 The initial approval granted by Council in 2007 (CJ284-12/07 refers) took into consideration a number of factors which remain relevant to this application.
 These include: